Home Compare BAKKA.OL vs ON

 P/F Bakkafrost vs ON Semiconductor: Which Stock Looks Stronger in 2026?

-P/F Bakkafrost holds the cleaner structural position, with the lead spread across growth and valuation.
-ON Semiconductor still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+P/F Bakkafrost holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+ON Semiconductor still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, ON Semiconductor carries the stronger setup — intact trend against P/F Bakkafrost's broken trend.
 That leaves a split case: the structural lead stays with P/F Bakkafrost, but the market is not currently confirming it.

 Trajectory Similarity